Mekari Qontak

 API

-An application programming interface that allows different software systems to communicate with each other.
+An API allows different software programs to talk to each other.

 Appointment Scheduling